Congratulations! You have an offer of a place to study with us!

 How do I accept my offer?

 You can accept your offer by following the instructions on your offer letter.
-If you have applied via UCAS, you can accept your offer on UCAS Track.
+If you have applied via UCAS, you can accept your offer on the UCAS Hub.
 If you have applied directly, you can accept it on the applicant portal.

 Can I accept a conditional offer?